dharmachand/nifi-testing/README.md

          cd docker
          docker-compose up -d
         ```
-  * Steps to update NiFi flow with the latest from the DEV Environment
-    * The routing nifi flow file from the dev environment has to be edited locally to remove the following controller service
-    * Expand Routing Process group to access  DTS --> DTS Consumer Notifier Process group
-    * Right click on the canvas, select configure --> Controller Services --> Avro Reader Settings - set Schema Registry to No Value and then disable the service.
-    * Download the edited routing flow definition and overwrite the one in the docker/nifi-flows folder and include it in the PR

 #### Run Flow Unit Tests
 * Add Nifi self-signed certificates to KeyChain (Mac) or "Local Machine Certificate Store" (Windows), we have 2 options here